-- Extensive and up-to-date knowledge of the health and social care environment both locally and nationally: structures/legislation/functions/commissioning/providing. - Substantial experience in representing the 'voice' of others, ideally in a health or social care context. - Local knowledge of Stockton-on-Tees' health and social care environment and a strategic understanding of the health and wellbeing needs of the area. - Understanding of the challenges facing the NHS and Local Government which may impact on community health and well-being. - Experience of overseeing governance arrangements. - Understanding of the Health and Well Being Board, Scrutiny and Clinical Commissioning functions. - Experience of working with a diverse range of local partners and networks e.g. Voluntary and Community Sector organisations, Stockton-on-Tees Council and Hartlepool and Stockton-on-Tees Clinical Commissioning Group.
+- Extensive and up-to-date knowledge of the health and care environment both locally and nationally: structures/legislation/functions/commissioning/providing. - Substantial experience in representing the 'voice' of others, ideally in a health or care context. - Local knowledge of Stockton-on-Tees' health and care environment and a strategic understanding of the health and wellbeing needs of the area. - Understanding of the challenges facing the NHS and Local Government which may impact on community health and well-being. - Experience of overseeing governance arrangements. - Understanding of the Health and Wellbeing Board, Scrutiny and Clinical Commissioning functions. - Experience of working with a diverse range of local partners and networks e.g. Voluntary and Community Sector organisations, Stockton-on-Tees Council and the Tees Valley Clinical Commissioning Group.